 Jon Davidson / Office of President Clinton via Reuters

 New parents Chelsea Clinton and Marc Mezvinsky left the hospital Monday with their newborn daughter, Charlotte Clinton Mezvinsky.

 FROM NBC Nightly News

-Sign Up for the Nightly Perspective
+Sign Up for The Nightly

 Receive an evening email with handpicked stories from Brian Williams and the Nightly News team.